Topological two-particle dynamics in a periodically driven lattice model with on-site interactions: Topological dynamics of two-particle bound states

 In the time-independent case, the energy of a doublon is typically of the order of the interaction strength $U$ whereas the continuum of scattering states is characterized by a bandwidth of the order of the hopping coefficients $J_{ij}$.
 In the strongly interacting limit $|U| \gg |J_{ij}|$, doublons are thus isolated states in the two-particle spectrum and processes in which a doublon decays into its constituents are forbidden by energy conservation~\cite{Winkler_2006,petrosyan2007quantum,Valiente_2008,folling2007direct}: the energy that would be released in such a decay processes is too high to be absorbed by the kinetic energy of the products.
-As a result, doublons are metastable states which can only decay via more complex multi-particle processes.
+As a result, isolated doublons are stable objects and ensembles of many doublons are metastable states that, thanks to kinematic constraints, can only decay or form other many-body objects with exponentially small probability in $|U|/J$ \cite{Mark_2020}.